Earth-Friendly Pet Odor & Stain Remover

 The odd "ground up corn cobs mixed with pea gravel and marinated with flax oil" types of alternative litters aside, most of us have two litter choices: conventional and clumping.
 There are some newfangled types of litter on the market now which may seem cool to the pet owner, but which may not be well accepted by the cat.

-Conventional litter is less expensive to buy, but it quickly gets urine soaked and must be thrown away every few days, lest your home begin to smell like an outhouse.
+Conventional litter is less expensive to buy, but it quickly gets urine-soaked and must be thrown away every few days, lest your home begin to smell like an outhouse.

 In addition, clumping litter offers a benefit that is important to talk about in a discussion of litter box habits: it is significantly softer under a cat's paws and feels more like the earth he's used to "in the wild" (even if he's been an inside cat all his life, he's got eons of "in the wild" in his genes).
 Studies have shown that, given a choice, most cats—especially declawed cats—prefer clumping litter to conventional litter—both for its texture and for its inherently increased degree of cleanliness.
 If you've had some outside-the-litter-box activity lately, perhaps you should give clumping litter a try.